 Here’s the recipe I follow and it’s worked well for me.
 Citric acid is usually available from chemists or brewing shops, but it is essential – I once made the cordial without it and, although drinkable, didn’t taste half as nice.
 Most recipes say to drink it all within a few weeks of making, but I’ve sterilised the bottles, filled them right up to the top and found the cordial has lasted for a few months.

 25 elder flowerheads

 1 unwaxed orange, sliced

 3 unwaxed lemons, sliced

-2) Leave the flowerheads overnight – this results in you being able to separate the flowers from the stalks much more easily than trying straight after you’ve picked them.
+2) Leave the flowerheads overnight – this means you can separate the flowers from the stalks much more easily than trying straight after you’ve picked them.
 A lot of recipes don’t include this step and use the whole flowerhead, stalks and all, but I think the cordial has a better end taste if it doesn’t have the bitter sap in it.
 I keep the whole flowerheads in a plastic bag overnight with the top open.
 This step also gives the chance for any little insects hiding in there to crawl out!

 3) Rinse out a small bucket/large container with boiling water to give it a quick sterilisation or use a proper sterilisation powder (and follow the instructions).